scsm-ua/kirtan-guide-en/songs/guru-rupa-virajita-nanda-sutam.md

     uditākhila-gaurava-gauḍapuraṁ puraṭojjvala-maṅgala-mūrta-rasam rasanotsava-kīrtana-kṛṣṇa-hariṁ bhaja gaurahariṁ bhaja gauraharim

-He manifested the full glory of Śrī Nabadwip Dhām, as He appeared in His radiant gold, all-auspicious form of divine ecstasy, ever engaged in Krishna*kīrtan* , which is a festival for the tongue.
+He manifested the full glory of Śrī Nabadwip Dhām, as He appeared in His radiant gold, all-auspicious form of divine ecstasy, ever engaged in Krishna-*kīrtan* , which is a festival for the tongue.
 Serve that Lord, Gaurahari, worship Gaurahari.

 #### 4